goharbor/harbor/docs/user_guide.md

 1. When you have successfully tested the connection, click **OK**.

 ### Creating a replication rule
-Login as a system administrator user, click `NEW REPLICATION RULE` under `Administration->Replications` and fill in the necessary fields.
+Login as a Harbor system administrator user, click `NEW REPLICATION RULE` under `Administration->Replications` and fill in the necessary fields.
 You can choose different replication modes, [resource filters](#resource-filter) and [trigger modes](#trigger-mode) according to the different requirements.
 If there is no endpoint available in the list, follow the instructions in the [Creating replication endpoints](#creating-replication-endpoints) to create one.
 Click `SAVE` to create a replication rule.

 ![browse project](img/create_rule.png)